tsimeonov/Computer-Science/js-guide/JS info/Chapter 4 Objects the basics/Chapter 4 - Object the basics.md

 ## 4.1.3 Property value shorthand

-In real code, we often use existing variables as vakues for property names.
+In real code, we often use existing variables as values for property names.

 ```js
 function makeUser(name, age) {